-Classification of magazines: Types of Magazines, popular magazines; news magazines, magazines for specialized group; Pocket magazines -Readers Digest, Children's magazines surveys and opinion polls.
+Classification of magazines: Types of Magazines, popular magazines; news magazines, magazines for specialized group; Pocket magazines -Readers Digest, Children's magazines magazines how they cover politics, India Today as examples.
+Political feature reporting in Indiaelections, candidates and their performances, political issues and controversies, scams, political surveys and opinion polls.
 Entertainment Reporting- covering the city and its happenings- film premiers, theatre fests, galas, hotel openings, cultural dos, travel writing, fashion.
 Lifestyle features of the urban reader and the various facets associated with them.
-Business writing-Principles of writing on business features, economy and financial aspects.
+Business writing- Principles of writing on business features, economy and financial aspects.
 Business jargons, stock market analysis, e-business, trends in the economy, urban-rural divide and other such discrepancies, investment options and advice.
 Concept of Travel in Magazine journalism (Magazine journalism can involve national and international travel for weeks)